TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationViewer/Index.rst

 Registering a custom project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have a complete Sphinx project (that is with a configuration file ``_make/conf.py``) somewhere in your website, such as project you kickstarted with the :ref:`Sphinx Console <kickstart_sphinx_project>`, you may register it with the Sphinx Documentation Viewer.
+If you have a complete Sphinx project somewhere in your website, such as project you kickstarted with the :ref:`Sphinx Console <kickstart_sphinx_project>`, you may register it with the Sphinx Documentation Viewer.

 In fact, we implemented our own signal for :ref:`registering custom documentation <register-custom-documentation>`.

 The list of custom projects is stored within file ``typo3conf/sphinx-projects.json``.
-If this file does not exist, simply create with your preferred text editor:
+If this file does not exist, simply create it with your preferred text editor:

 .. code-block:: json